FBnil/evidencer/README.md

 ## LOOP

-The behavior is similar to `--on`, but the given parameters are serversfiles inside ./servers/
+The behavior of `--loop` is similar to `--on`, but the given parameters are serversfiles inside ./servers/

-`./evidencer test=\# -l serverlist1,serverlist2 -o serverlist3`
+`./evidencer test=\# -l serverlist1,serverlist2 -l serverlist3`

 ## Directories